To learn about how this page came to be, click on this link: What We Wish We Knew.

 I wish my students knew that I remember what it is like to be a student, but I also realize that things are different now and that they face problems and challenges that didn’t even exist when I was in school.

-I wish my students knew that I struggled to get along with others in school.
+I wish my students knew that I struggled to get along with others throughout my k-12 school experience.
 I tried very hard to fit in, but the harder I tried to fit in the harder it was for me to make and keep friends.
 I felt like most people were mean and I nearly shut down in my junior high years into my freshman year of high school.
 By the time I was a high school senior I had given up trying to fit in and it was at that point that I started to get along with the people I had been trying so hard to impress.
 I wish I had learned that lesson earlier in my life, so I guess that’s why I want my students to know that the sooner a person can start being him/herself—the better.

 I wish my students knew that I am shy and introverted.
 Sometimes people think I’m kidding when I tell them I’m a shy introvert.
 They say, “You can’t be!
 You stand up and teach kids every day!” but what they don’t know is that during the first few years of my teaching career, I struggled with presenting material in front of students.
 However, over time I’ve become comfortable talking to students and presenting information to them because I love high school age people!
 Most of my favorite people are high school students.
 I still get first-day jitters though–every single year.
 Something else that I want to point out is that just because I’m an introvert doesn’t mean I don’t like people.
 I like people a lot.
 I just need time alone to recharge after I’ve spent time with them.